RiccardoKyriacou/GRC_transcription/README.md

-# "Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes" (2025)
+# Evidence for Transcription and Horizontal Gene Transfer in Dipteran Germline-Restricted Chromosomes (2025)

 ### Overview